 Hey guys!
 It’s been a busy few months with our wedding in June and planning our Maui and Kauai honeymoon.
 Donald and I are finally enjoying some time off and exploring the islands of Hawaii!

 We are only halfway through our Hawaii honeymoon, and just arrived on the island of Maui after 7 days on Kauai.
-Our week in Kauai was unforgettable and action-packed!
+Our Kauai honeymoon week was unforgettable and action-packed!
 And now that we’re in Maui we can’t wait to sit on the beach and leisurely sip mai tai’s out of a coconut… not that we didn’t do that on Kauai, but those moments were squeezed between adrenaline churning excursions and adventures.

 Driving a white mustang convertible for a week.